Key takeaways

 What does CA-led Virtual Accounting mean versus a software only solution?

 CA-led Virtual Accounting means a Chartered Accountant team performs bookkeeping, GST, TDS, payroll compliance, and monthly closes, while the AI dashboard provides visibility and analysis.
-You do not post entries yourself, you review trends, segment profitability, and CA commentary, similar in spirit to an AI-enabled service like AI Accountant that surfaces operational insights while the CA team handles accounting work.
+You do not post entries yourself.
+You review trends, segment profitability, and CA commentary, with the CA team handling all accounting work and statutory filings.

 Can founders use the dashboard to do accounting themselves?